 Build on your associate degree in electronics or electrical technology.
 The Electrical Engineering Technology program covers increasing levels of electronics and electrical theory, industrial controls, mathematics, and physics.
 Develop your ability to think critically, communicate effectively, and solve problems independently, using modern tools of the discipline

 Bachelor of Science Degree

-The hands-on, practical approach to the mastery of Electrical Engineering Technology.
-This approach is supplemented in the ELT program with increasing levels of electronics and electrical theory, industrial controls, mathematics, and physics.
-In addition to the normal laboratory performance and theory testing, participants in the ELT program are also expected to demonstrate competence in using both oral and written skills.
-This is designed both to educate and to provide the personal skills for self-directed learning throughout the student’s professional life.
+The hands-on, practical approach is supplemented in the BELT program with increasing levels of electronics and electrical theory, industrial controls, mathematics, and physics.
+In addition to the normal laboratory performance and theory testing, participants in the BELT program are also expected to demonstrate competence in using both oral and written skills.
+This program is designed both to educate and to provide the personal skills for self-directed learning throughout the student’s professional life.